 Kharla Aizpurua Olmos is a Partner in the Corporate Law Department of the firm.
 Ms. Aizpurua Olmos mainly advises clients in domestic and cross-border financing transactions.
-Also, she has been involved on matters pertaining to syndicated lending, project finance, governmental infrastructure projects (including transportation and energy), securitization, public offerings, compliance and data protection.
+Also, she has been involved on matters pertaining to syndicated lending, project finance, governmental infrastructure projects (including transportation and energy), securitization, public offerings, mergers and acquisitions, services related to the telecommunications sector, startups and e-commerce, compliance and data protection.

 Prior to joining Morgan & Morgan, Ms. Aizpurua Olmos obtained experience as a junior associate in the Corporate Law Department of Garrigues, Tax and Legal Advisers in Madrid-Spain, focusing on corporate law, mergers and acquisitions, banking and project finance, and securities matters.

 Ms. Aizpurua Olmos has been recognized for her professional achievements (Up and Coming) in the first edition of the Latin American Energy and Infrastructure Awards organized by the Iberian Legal Group.
 In addition, she has been distinguished by Chambers & Partners for her work and commitment in the areas of diversity and inclusion; and by Legal 500 as a banking and finance “Next Generation Partner”.